minaburo/archi/lpwan-architecture.md

 Gateway (NGW), which can be powered and is typically a lot less constrained than the Devices.
-Because Devices embed built-in applications, the traffic flows to be compressed are known in advance and the location of the C/D and F/R functions (e.g., at the Dev and NGW), and the associated rules, can be pre provisionned in the system before use.
+Because Devices embed built-in applications, the traffic flows to be compressed are known in advance and the location of the C/D and F/R functions (e.g., at the Dev and NGW), and the associated rules, can be pre provisioned in the system before use.

+The SCHC operation requires a shared sense of which SCHC Device is uplink and which is downlink.
+In a star deployment, the hub is always considered uplink and the spokes are downlink.
+The expectation is that the hub and spoke derive knowledge of their role from the network configuration and SCHC does not need to signal which is hub thus uplink vs. which is spoke thus downlink.
+In other words, the link direction is determined from extrinsic properties, and is not advertised in the protocol.

-Nevertheless, SCHC is very generic and its applicability is not limited to star-oriented deployments and/or to use cases where applications are very static and the state provisionned in advance.
+Nevertheless, SCHC is very generic and its applicability is not limited to star-oriented deployments and/or to use cases where applications are very static and the state provisioned in advance.
+In particular, a peer-to-peer (P2P) SCHC Instance (see {{Instances}}) may be set up between peers of equivalent capabilities, and the link direction cannot be inferred, either from the network topology nor from the device capability.
+In that case, by convention, the device that initiates the SCHC Instance is considered downlink.
+This convention can be reversed, e.g., by configuration, but for proper SCHC operation, it is required that the method used ensures that both ends are aware of their role, and then again this determination is based on extrinsic properties.

+## SCHC Instances {#Instances}

+{{rfc8724}} defines a protocol operation between a pair of peers.
+A session called a SCHC Instance is established and SCHC maintains a state and timers associated to that Instance.

+When the SCHC Device is a highly constrained unit, there is typically only one Instance for that Device, and all the traffic from and to the device is exchanged with the same Network Gateway.
+All the traffic can thus be implicitly associated with the single Instance that the device supports, and the Device does not need to manipulate the concept.
+For that reason, SCHC avoids to signal explicitly the Instance identification in its data packets.

+The Network Gateway, on the other hand, maintains multiple Instances, one per SCHC Device.
+The Instance is derived from the lower layer, typically the source of an incoming SCHC packet.
+The Instance is used in particular to select from the rule database the set of rules that apply to the SCHC Device, and the current state of their exchange, e.g., timers and previous fragments.

+This architecture generalizes the model to any kind of peers.
+In the case of more capable devices, a SCHC Device may maintain more than one Instance with the same peer, or a set of different peer.
+Since SCHC does not signal the Instance in its packets, the information must be derived from a lower layer point to point information.
+For instance, the SCHC session can be associated one-to-one with a tunnel, a TLS session, or a TCP or a PPP connection.

-{{-SCHCoPPP}} describes an alternate deployment where the C/D and/or F/R operations are performed between peers of equal capabilities over a PPP {{?rfc2516}} connection.
+For instance, {{-SCHCoPPP}} describes a type of deployment where the C/D and/or F/R operations are performed between peers of equal capabilities over a PPP {{?rfc2516}} connection.
 SCHC over PPP illustrates that with SCHC, the protocols that are compressed can be discovered dynamically and the rules can be fetched on-demand by both parties from the same Uniform Resource Name (URN) {{?rfc8141}}, ensuring that the peers use the exact same set of rules.